 8. Find out what Sitecore tools are available to you

 Developers don’t get to have all the fun!
 There are some tools and resources available that can help make a Sitecore Content Editors job easier.
-Visit Sitecore.com and read their documentation or check out Avtor, a Sitecore CMS tool that has literally changed my whole life and given me hours of time back.
+You can check out documentation on sitecore.com or learn about out Sitecore Avtor, a Sitecore CMS tool that has literally changed my whole life and given me hours of time back.